SA-16B “Albatross”

 -

-Engines — 2 x 1,425 H.P.
-Wright R-1820-76B radial engines
+Engines: 2 x 1,425 hp Wright R-1820-76B radial engines

 The Grumman "Albatross" proved itself during the Korean War.
-Originally a Grumman in-house design, the Albatross shows the sleek lines of its older siblings; the Grumman Mallard, Goose and Widgeon.
+Originally a Grumman in-house design, the "Albatross" shows the sleek lines of its older siblings: the Grumman Mallard, Goose, and Widgeon.

-The Albatross was phased out of service by the Air Force in 1974.
+The "Albatross" was phased out of service by the USAF in 1974.
 The SA-16 flew with the U.S. Navy until September, 1976, and soldiered on with the U.S. Coast Guard up to March, 1988.
-Over 20 other countries, including Greece, Norway, Japan and the Philippines, flew the Albatross.
+Over

 Information based on, “Travis Heritage Center” by Nick Veronico, copyright Travis AFB Historical Society and Travis AFB Heritage Center Foundation.